abhishekkadavil/RestAssured-Cucumber-Hybrid-Framework/README.md

 	* Add request url parameter from context - @GetUserAPI02 - Given request have context 'idValue' in request path '/users'

 ## Request specification step building logic:
-* Created reqId in TestContext hence sharing is easy between steps. reqId will act as a scenario id key to build request specification map.
+* Created reqId in ScenarioContext hence sharing is easy between steps. reqId will act as a scenario id key to build request specification map.
-* Generate and put reqId in `@Given("start new scenario")` using `testContext.setReqId(testContext.generateReqId());`
+* Generate and put reqId in `@Given("start new scenario")` using `scenarioContext.setReqId(scenarioContext.generateReqId());`
 * What will happen during chaining the request?
   * We are using `@Given("start new scenario")` when ever we start a scenario.
 When we are chaining two different APIs in a single scenario, We dont have to use `@Given("start new scenario")` twice i.e we can avoid generating new reqId.
 Eg: CreateUser02, CreateUser07.
 If we have duplicate steps in same scenario the latest step will override the value.
     That is suppose of we have steps like below